Biden celebrates ‘the power of an education’ on Brown v. Board 70th anniversary

 - Oops!Something went wrong.Please try again later.

 A section of the Brown v.
 Board mural is seen on April 2, 2024, at the Kansas Statehouse.
 The mural appears outside the former Kansas Supreme Court room where 11 state cases seeking to end segregation of public schools were argued and rejected before the federal case.
-(Sherman Smith/Kansas Reflector)
+(Photo by Sherman Smith/Kansas Reflector)

 WASHINGTON — President Joe Biden on Friday echoed his commitment to advancing racial and educational equity while celebrating the 70th anniversary of the U.S. Supreme Court’s decision in Brown v.
 Board of Education.